 Meghalaya Lakyrsiew Autumnal

-From the neighbouring region of Assam, in a mountainous chain extremely favourable to tea culture, comes this aesthetic tea with long leaves combined with intoxicating coppery buds.
+From the neighbouring region of Assam, in a mountainous chain extremely favourable to tea culture, comes this aesthetic black tea with long leaves combined with intoxicating coppery buds.
 This little-known terroir of Meghalaya and its garden Lakyrsiew provide after each year an exceptional quality with a distinct flavour profile.

 Our tea advisors also recommend

 With more than four centuries of experience at their craft, the Kikuchi Hojudo foundry is a true leader in Wazuqu steel (a Japanese steel of very high quality).

 Perched high in the Mirik Valley of the Darjeeling region, Gopaldhara tea garden grows a AV2 cultivar to produce this high grade of black tea, affectionately named "Red Thunder" by its producer.

 From the vast plains of Assam in India, the Banaspaty garden offers us this black tea with uniform and slightly broken leaves.
 Its liquor is straightforward and full-bodied with aromas typical of tobacco, malt and fruit (plum).

 This magnificent Darjeeling 2nd Flush style black tea comes from the Singbulli Tea Estate, a quiet little garden on the road into Darjeeling’s Mirik Valley.
 This garden has made a little reputation for itself with its exceptional large leaf clonal teas.